ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A burndown chart that burns up consistently, despite teams shipping and doing good work, is demoralizing and not achieving the intended benefit.
 If there are easy adjustments that will help you better capture data and

 fix the chart, make that change.
-But if you find a particular way of measuring output still isn t working, just get rid of it. it's okay to admit that your method of estimating these particular types of stories with this team isn t precise enough and move on to other methods of monitoring and improving performance.
+But if you find a particular way of measuring output still isn t working, just get rid of it.
+It's okay to admit that your method of estimating these particular types of stories with this team isn t precise enough and move on to other methods of monitoring and improving performance.

 In my experience, only a small percentage of teams find success with burndown charts, so don't be disheartened if that one technique isn t helpful for your engineering team.